adamdaly/skidoodle/README.md

 2. Must have a method to create new Animation
 3. Must have interactive canvas to draw frames
 4. Must have basic draw and erase tools
-5. Must have a method to export complete animation
+5. Must have a method to export completed animation

 ### Should have